agello/techlab/labs/09_dockerbuild_webhook.md

 ![Fork](../images/lab_9_fork_example.png)

-You have now
+You now have
 ```
 https://github.com/[YourGitHubUser]/example-php-docker-helloworld
 ```

-A Fork of the Example project that you can expand as you want.
+a fork of the Example project that you can expand as you want.

 ## Deploy your own fork